ziemen4/z-notes/content/blog/ai-crypto/index.md

 ![0xPARC-programmable-cryptography-tree.png](0xPARC-programmable-cryptography-tree.png)
 *A simplified tree of cryptographic primitives.
 Source: [programmable-cryptography](https://0xparc.org/blog/programmable-cryptography-1)*

 AI systems excel at narrowly scoped tasks and are gradually tackling [broader challenges](https://contextual.ai/blog/plotting-progress-in-ai/) such as prediction and reasoning.
 These systems do not follow a single, predetermined algorithm, but rather learn from data, producing behaviour that may be far from trivial to interpret.
-The _emergence_ of behaviour is of increasing interest as AI takes over more and more important tasks, its [explainability](https://www.ibm.com/think/topics/explainable-ai) is an active area of research.
+The _emergence_ of behaviour is of increasing interest as AI takes over more and more important tasks.
+Its [explainability](https://www.ibm.com/think/topics/explainable-ai) is an active area of research.

 As AI systems advance and surpass humans across an increasing range of tasks, a critical question arises: **how can we verify that an AI system is behaving as expected?**
 There are two relevant parts to this question: